agent-ops-crew/RHOAI-obs-grafana-dashboard/README.md

-# Grafana Dashboards Helm Chart
+# Grafana Dashboards for vLLM and LLM-D

-This Helm chart deploys Grafana dashboards as Kubernetes custom resources using the Grafana Operator.
+This Helm chart for deploying vLLM and LLM-D dashboards to Grafana.

-## Features

-- Automatically discovers and deploys all JSON dashboard files from the `dashboards` directory
-- Supports templating and variable substitution in dashboard JSON files
-- Configurable namespace and labels
-- Supports Grafana folder organization
-- Customizable refresh intervals and time ranges

 ## Prerequisites